AdobeDocs/campaign-web.en/help/v8/technotes/datamodel-tables.md

 ## Delivery table {#ootb-delivery}

-The Delivery table (**NmsDelivery**) represents a delivery action or a delivery template.
+The **Delivery  (nms)** table represents a delivery action or a delivery template.
 It contains all the necessary parameters for performing deliveries such as target, content, etc. Each record is updated on a regular basis to reflect delivery progress.

 ## Log tables {#ootb-logs}